Inflectra/spira-documentation/docs/Spira-User-Manual/Reports-Center.md

 ![](img/Reports_Center_370.png)

 In this version of the report, the x-axis represents the test set status, and the individual bars are grouped by the name of the tester (owner).
+If a specific release is currently selected for the whole page, then Release is selected from one of the graph dropdowns, the graph shows only data for the specific release and its child sprints, if any.

 Each data-value can be viewed by positioning the mouse pointer over the bar, and a "tooltip" will pop-up listing the actual data value.
 Clicking on the "***Display Data Grid***" button will display the underlying data that is being used to generate the graph.
 In addition, clicking on the "***Download Data as CSV***" button will export the datagrid into Comma Separated Values (CSV) format that can be opened in MS-Excel.
 Some browsers also support the ability to save the graph as an image file (JPEG, PNG and GIF formats).

 ## Snapshot Graphs